eradman/sidecomment/TIMELINE.md

 > Sepearate concerns and maintain minimal design language

 * Formatted closed on date, display archive notice
-* Include verification link in new sitecode e-mail
+* Include verification link in new sitecode email
 * Remove Update Profile show/hide button on Account page
 * Change notecard to a class, make each username a link
 * Split Sitecodes from Account pages